 (2) Chronic aquatic life criteria for metals.
 The equation to calculate chronic criteria in μ g/L is exp(m_C[ln(hardness)] + b_C)(CF).
 Except for aluminum, the criteria are based on analysis of dissolved metal.
 For aluminum, the criteria are based on analysis of total recoverable aluminum in a sample that is filtered to minimize mineral phases as specified by the department.
 EPA approved the hardness-based equation for total recoverable aluminum as applicable only where the pH is equal to or greater than 6.5 in the receiving stream after mixing.
-When the pH is less than 6.5 in the receiving stream after mixing, the applicable chronic criteria for aluminum are as indicated in the table of numeric criteria found in subsection J. The equation parameters are as follows:
+When pH is less than 6.5 in the receiving stream after mixing, the more stringent of either the 87 ug/L chronic total recoverable aluminum criterion or the criterion resulting from the chronic hardness-based equation is applicable.
+The equation parameters are as follows:

-BASIS FOR CHANGE: EPA approved the revised hardness-based criteria for chromium III, copper, lead, manganese, nickel and silver, aluminum, cadmium and zinc in Subsection 20.6.4.900 I. (1)-(2) NMAC that were adopted during the 2009 Triennial Revision.
-However, for aluminum, EPA did not approve the acute and chronic hardness-based criteria for waters with a pH below 6.5 and recommended the state adopt the exception into its water quality standards.

-For clarity of implementation, the Department is proposing to incorporate EPA's decision for chronic aluminum criteria during this Triennial revision.
+BASIS FOR CHANGE: EPA approved the revised hardness-based criteria for chromium III, copper, lead, manganese, nickel and silver, aluminum, cadmium and zinc that were adopted during the 2009 Triennial Revision.
+However, for aluminum, EPA did not approve the acute or chronic hardness-based criteria for waters with a pH below 6.5 and recommended the state adopt the exception into its water quality standards.
+The Bureau is proposing to incorporate EPA's decision for chronic aluminum criteria during this Triennial revision.
+Where the pH is less than 6.5 in the receiving stream after mixing, the more stringent of either the 87 ug/L chronic total recoverable aluminum criterion or the criterion resulting from the chronic hardness-based equation will apply.
+Therefore, the proposed language in Subsection I, subparagraphs (1) and (2) of 20.6.4.900 NMAC is revised accordingly.